 For medical students—including those in the Area of Concentration in Humanities, Ethics and Palliative care—the affiliated faculty of the Center for Bioethics & Health Law offer medical school electives in bioethics and the medical humanities.
 In recent years, these have included:

 Ethical Issues in Clinical Practice

-This elective offers students an opportunity to explore several important ethical issues in clinical practice, including informed consent, competency, surrogate decision-making, advance directives, forgoing life-sustaining treatment, futility, physician assisted suicide, euthanasia, confidentiality, reproductive ethics, managed care, access to care, and rationing.
+This discussion-oriented elective offers students an opportunity to explore important ethical issues in clinical practice with a diverse group of faculty who have particular expertise regarding those issues, including informed consent, competency, surrogate decisionmaking and advance directives, forgoing life-sustaining treatment, futility, physician assisted suicide, euthanasia, confidentiality, reproductive ethics, genetic counseling and genomic sequencing, access to care and rationing.
 The elective has two components:

-- Seminar Sessions, which explore important current medical ethics literature and related cases.
-There are required reading assignments for each session.
+- Seminar Sessions, which explore the current medical ethics literature and related cases.

 Narrative, Literature, and the Experience of Illness